ElectricRCAircraftGuy/glances_wiki/Study:-add-HTML-output.md

 * default.html: the default HTML template (child of the base.html)
 * default.css: the default CSS

 Users can create new templates (both HTML and CSS) based on the default one.

-To use the new templates, users had  to use the "-w templatename" option.
+To use the new templates, users had  to use the "-w templatename" option: the template.html and template.css will be loaded instead of the default one.

 # Usefull libs (or not...):